arzt/ml-stuff/README.md

-# Movie Recommendation using ALS algorithm
+# Movie recommendation using collaborative filtering
 Example code for movie recommendation using the MovieLens (http://grouplens.org/datasets/movielens/) dataset.

 The program loads the publicly available movie rating data from MovieLens and creates a rating matrix containing a movie rating 1 < r < 5 for each user-movie-combination for which a rating exists.
 This matrix is subsequently decomposed into two lower-rank (rank=10) matrices containing user and move feature vectors, respectively.
 These features are learned from the existing ratings allowing for predicting the rating of previously unrated movies for each user.

-This implementation uses an iterative variant of the ALS algorithm performing a simple gradient descent to minimize the model loss function.
-The classic ALS algorithm will follow soon.
-Additionally, Apache Spark (http://spark.apache.org/) is used for data preprocessing.
-Alternatively, the sparks implementation of ALS can be used, by slightly modifying the source code.
+This implementation uses an iterative variant of a matrix factorization and the classic ALS algorithm.
+The former performs a gradient descent to minimize the model loss function.
+Alternativ to the own ALS implementation the Spark (http://spark.apache.org/) implementation can be used, as it is much faster.
+Spark is also used for data preprocessing.

-The focus of this example is not efficiency but demonstration of simple numerical computation using the linear algebra Scala library Breeze as well as Apache Spark.
+The focus of this example is not speed but demonstration of simple numerical computation using the linear algebra Scala library Breeze as well as Apache Spark.

-To run the code install SBT from http://www.scala-sbt.org/, checkout this git repository and change into the project folder.
-Then run the following command:
+To run the code install SBT from http://www.scala-sbt.org/ and a Java 8 SDK, locally clone this git repository, change into the project folder and run:

     sbt run

+And wait for command prompt.
+Run the Scala tests with:

+    sbt test

 The execution will take a while, presenting some output of the optimization followed by user specific movie recommendations.